jd28/rollnw/lib/nw/smalls/docs/profile-packages.md

 transform applies ordinary seed rows to destination object handles.

 Required tables load during profile initialization.
-A table that is validly empty must be declared as such by its consumer; otherwise an empty required table is rejected.
+A table that is validly empty must be declared as such by its consumer.
+Structural source failure publishes an empty domain and reports degraded initialization without discarding successful siblings.
 Sparse holes and out-of-range IDs are handled by the domain lookup API, not by unchecked array access.

 ## Tool And Packaging Contract